Foil Packet Campfire Spinach Dip Recipe

 2. Add in the spinach and Knorr soup mix.
 Stir well with a wooden spoon until combined.
 If you’re making this at home before your trip, store it in an airtight container in your cooler.

 3. Lay out two large sheets of aluminum foil.
-Spoon the cheese mixture into the center, top with reserved mozza and fold it up, crimping the edges tightly so no melty goodness escapes.
+Spoon the cheese mixture into the center, top with reserved mozzarella, and fold it up, crimping the edges tightly.

 5. Carefully open the foil (watch out for steam!) and transfer the dip to a bread bowl or serve it straight from the foil with tortilla chips, pita chips, or a sliced baguette.